moppletop/AnimationCollection/README.md

 ### Custom Animations
 Now that you have a grasp on how to use pre-made animations, lets make some of our own.

 **Step One** is to create our class and setup the constructor.
-You can do this like so.
+You can do this like so:

 ``` java